-From a pharmalogical perspective, vitamin K is one of the most commonly used drugs among newborns.
+From a pharmacological perspective, vitamin K is one of the most commonly used drugs among newborns.
 The intramuscular administration of vitamin K is part of the usual care protocol in many countries around the world to prevent hemorrhagic complications in the baby.

 Although the fat-soluble form of vitamin K is the recommended preparation for neonatal prophylaxis, the water-soluble form is still the most widely used in developing nations.
 But no previous test has compared the efficacy of water-soluble vitamin K (K3) and fat-soluble vitamin K (K1) in the prevention of vitamin K deficiency.